idfubar/AV102/transcripts/week4/assisting_learners_in_online_forums.md

 if people are just busy arguing about something and they're not listening to each other and they're just being unpleasant and that creates a negative vibe then you want to kind of
-say: "hey guys let's wrap this up or should we you know what should we do?
+say: "Hey guys let's wrap this up or should we you know what should we do?
 Let's work out a way to finish it up."
 Yeah so you want to get everyone to be civil.
 If there are people duplicating threads ...
 I mean they'll be